TurtleZhong/camera_lidar_calibration/README.md

 ![demo](results/demo.gif)

 ### 1.Description
-The package is used to calibrate a 2D LiDAR or laser range finder(LRF) with a monocular camera.
+The package is used to calibrate a 2D LiDAR or laser range finder (LRF) with a monocular camera.
 Specficially, Hokuyo UTM-30LX have been suscessfully calibrated against a mono camera.

+**But this approach is really a naive way, in a word, it just 3D-2D optimization problem.**
+**So we decide to develop the new approach to calibrate the extrinsic**

 ### 2.Prerequisites
 We have tested the library in 16.04, but it should be easy to compile in other platforms.